tangdaoyuan/instagram-tornado/README.md

                     <destination>/<username>.json.
 Can be combined with --media_types none
                     to only fetch the metadata without downloading the media.

+--comments          Saves the comment metadata associated with the posts to
+                    <destination>/<username>.json.
+Implicitly includes --media_metadata.

 --tag               Scrapes the specified hashtag for media.

 --location          Scrapes the specified instagram location-id for media.